 First days in Banff

-Where are we?
+“Where were we?”
 I looked outside the window and saw a deer slowly chewing his lunch.

-At the end of the day we realized that in Banff:
+At the end of the day, we realized that in Banff:

-- wildlife is everywhere
+- wildlife was everywhere

-- town was full of sport enthusiasts
+- the town was full of sports enthusiasts

-- weather was so hot in September, you could wear flip flops
+- weather was so hot in September; you could wear flip flops

-Simply said we enjoyed our introduction to Canada.
+Simply said, we enjoyed our introduction to Canada.